 In terms of technology, the biggest shift has been the move from desktop devices to mobile, but this is now being followed by a move toward a big data, machine learning, “artificial intelligence” era.
 We as consumers are generating so much data with our behaviors on the internet that it is possible to tailor experiences, ads, offers, emails, media, anything to individual experiences.

-Dave: Can you give us some examples of creating these customer-centric experiences?
+CPL: Can you give us some examples of creating these customer-centric experiences?